We're here for you.

 Click or tap our funds to see how they performed.Continue

-**For the 10-year period ended June 30, 2016, 10 of 10 Vanguard money market funds, 51 of 54 Vanguard bond funds, 23 of 23 Vanguard balanced funds, and 117 of 129 Vanguard stock funds—for a total of 201 of 216 Vanguard funds—outperformed their Lipper peer-group average.
+**For the 10-year period ended September 30, 2016, 10 of 10 Vanguard money market funds, 51 of 54 Vanguard bond funds, 23 of 23 Vanguard balanced funds, and 118 of 133 Vanguard stock funds—for a total of 202 of 220 Vanguard funds—outperformed their Lipper peer-group average.
 Results will vary for other time periods.
-Only funds with a minimum 10-year history were included in the comparison.
+Only mutual funds and ETFs (exchange-traded funds) with a minimum 10-year history were included in the comparison.
 Source: Lipper, a Thomson Reuters Company.
 The competitive performance data shown represent past performance, which is not a guarantee of future results.
-See the most recent performance of our funds
+View fund performance

 "Just trying to keep that long-term perspective in mind."